segment-boneyard/nightmare/Readme.md

 * `navigationRequested` - callback(url, type, willNavigate, main)
 * `resourceRequested` - callback(requestData, networkRequest)
 * `resourceReceived` - callback(response)
-* `consoleMessage` - callback(msg, lineNum, sourceId)
+* `consoleMessage` - callback(msg, lineNumber, sourceId)
 * `alert` - callback(msg)
 * `confirm` - callback(msg)
-* `prompt` - callback(msg, defaultVal)
+* `prompt` - callback(msg, defaultValue)

-For a more in depth description, see https://github.com/ariya/phantomjs/wiki/API-Reference-WebPage#callbacks-list.
+For a more in depth description, see [the full callbacks list for phantomjs](https://github.com/ariya/phantomjs/wiki/API-Reference-WebPage#callbacks-list).

 #### .use(plugin)
 Useful for using repeated code blocks, see the example with Swiftly login and task creation in the docs above.